 Once the tape path cleaning is complete, feel free to use a can of compressed air (or an air compressor set to approximately 20 PSI to clean the oxide and dirt that has fallen under the heads and head stack.
 You can use an old toothbrush soaked in the isopropyl alcohol to loosen and clean up the dirt as well.
 Using a glass cleaner like Windex on the deck itself is fine, just don’t get any on the heads or the pinch roller.

 Some people say not to use isopropyl alcohol on the pinch roller, as it softens and can damage the rubber.
 This can be true, isopropyl alcohol can attack rubber, however – and it’s a big however – if a wiping of the pinch roller turns it to mush, as happens commonly with the original Teac and Tascam pinch rollers, it was about to fail anyway.
 Rubber in good condition will not fail by using ispropyl alcohol on it.

-If one or both channels still sound muffled after a first head cleaning, it is possible that some binder of the tape is stuck onto the heads.
+If one or both channels still sound muffled after a first head and tape path cleaning, it is possible that some binder of the tape is stuck onto the heads.
 We had one Akai GX747 that had a dead left channel on playback a few years ago.
 We suspected that a sticky tape had been run through the machine, but we cleaned the heads 5 times, and still nothing out of the left channel.
 Everything pointed back to the head, as the preamp section checked out OK, Finally in desperation, we used a chamois, dipped in alcohol and put our finger behind the chamois, and scrubbed like crazy.
 Presto, the left channel came back as good as the right one, even though to the visible eye, the head was clean.